YasmineBB/ceramics-studio-platform/README.md

 #### Make changes to my shared posts so that I can ensure I share exactly what I want to or edit any spelling mistakes

-The caption and image shared were changed by clicking *Edit image* and these changed were displayed.
+The caption and image shared were changed by clicking *Edit Image* and these changed were displayed.

 #### Delete my shared posts so that I can share exactly what I want to

-An image was shared and then deleted by clicking the *Delete Image* button.
+An image was shared and then deleted by clicking the *Delete Image* button. the image was no longer visible on the *Student Creations* page.

 #### Create a profile so that my experience feels more personal